progfolio/elpaca/doc/manual.md

 ;; use-package declarations beyond this point may use the `:general' use-package keyword.
 ```

-In order to turn off `elpaca-use-package-mode` for a given delcaration, specify `:elpaca nil`:
+In order to turn off `elpaca-use-package-mode` for a given declaration, specify `:elpaca nil`:

 ```emacs-lisp
 ;; `emacs' is a pseudo-feature which can to configure built-in functionality.